 Somali Current eddy interaction during the Indian Southwest Monsoon

-Bryce A Melzer, Perspecta, Stennis Space Center, MS, United States, Tommy G Jensen, US Naval Research Laboratory, Ocean Sciences Division, Stennis Space Center, MS, United States, Adam Rydbeck, U.S. Naval Research Laboratory, Ocean Sciences, Stennis Space Center, MS, United States and Ebenezer Nyadjro, University of New Orleans, Stennis Space Center, MS, United States
+Bryce A Melzer, Perspecta, Stennis Space Center, MS, United States, Tommy G Jensen, Naval Research Laboratory, Ocean Sciences Division, Stennis Space Center, MS, United States, Adam Rydbeck, U.S. Naval Research Laboratory, Ocean Sciences, Stennis Space Center, MS, United States and Ebenezer Nyadjro, University of New Orleans, Stennis Space Center, MS, United States

 Abstract: